dermio/literature-talk-talk/README.md

 # Literature Talk Talk

-[Literature Talk Talk](https://dermio.github.io/book-search-CS/) is an app for that provides book information for people who love to read.
+[Literature Talk Talk](https://dermio.github.io/book-search-CS/) is a responsive app for that provides book information for people who love to read.

 ### Summary